Wimbledon star Emma Raducanu ‘always heading for great things’, teachers say | Press and Journal

 Despite only making her first WTA Tour main draw appearance last month at the Nottingham Open, she has had previous success in youth competitions.

-Her PE teacher Sarah Eells, said it was “very emotional” watching Raducanu “achieve her dream” and that she was a “role model and an inspiration” to other pupils.
+Her PE teacher Sarah Eells, said it was “very emotional” watching Raducanu “achieve her dream” and that the teenager was a “role model and an inspiration” to other pupils.

 “I’m so proud and it’s very emotional how we feel just seeing her achieve her dream and show her skill,” she said.

-“I 100 per cent think she is made for this and she will go all the way.
+“I 100% think she is made for this and she will go all the way.

 “The shots that she’s pulling off are just outstanding.
 How she’s finished them off and coped with the pressure is incredible.